Competency based pathway to the Architectural Practice Examination

-The National Program of Assessment (NPrA) is a competency based assessment which provides an opportunity for those who have substantial skills and experience in the architectural profession but do not have a formal qualification in architecture, or whose qualification has not been assessed as equivalent to an accredited qualification, to undertake an assessment to determine whether their skills evidence equivalence to a recognised Australian architecture qualification.
+The National program of Assessment is a competency based assessment for those who have substantial skills and experience in the architectural profession, but do not have a recognised architectural qualification.

-NPrA Candidates work alone in responding to the Project Brief and are afforded one opportunity to ask questions of the Assessors on the Project Brief, following its distribution.
+Submissions take the form of a report and companion drawings.
+Candidates work alone in responding to the Project Brief and are given one opportunity to ask questions of the Assessors on the Project Brief.